dunglas/frankenphp/docs/known-issues.md

     dunglas/frankenphp
 ```

-## Composer unable to execute @php commands
+## Composer Scripts Referencing `@php`

-Composer scripts may want to execute a php binary for some tasks, e.g. in a laravel project to run `@php artisan package:discover --ansi`.
+[Composer scripts](https://getcomposer.org/doc/articles/scripts.md) may want to execute a PHP binary for some tasks, e.g. in [a Laravel project](laravel.md) to run `@php artisan package:discover --ansi`.
 This [currently fails]((https://github.com/dunglas/frankenphp/issues/483#issuecomment-1899890915)) for two reasons:

-- Composer does not know to call the frankenphp binary
+* Composer does not know how to call the FrankenPHP binary;
-- Composer may add php settings using -d in the command, which frankenphp does not yet suppport.
+* Composer may add PHP settings using the `-d` flag in the command, which FrankenPHP does not yet support.

-As a workaround, we can create a shell script in `/usr/local/bin/php` which strips the unsupported parameters and then calls frankenphp:
+As a workaround, we can create a shell script in `/usr/local/bin/php` which strips the unsupported parameters and then calls FrankenPHP:

 ```bash
 #!/bin/bash